Smeg's new Coke-branded fridge is the latest in a proud line of pop art designs

 Appropriately, Smeg has not gone overboard with futuristic features in its retro fridge.
 The interior features glass shelves that are removable to 'maximise and utilise the space to your individual needs.'
 A Life Plus compartment adds extra longevity to perishable foods, and there's also a fruit and vegetable drawer and an icebox for all your ice cube needs.
 A multi-flow cooling system 'ensures the ideal temperature and humidity for food storage.'
 The overall capacity is a whopping 270 litres.

 The Unity fridge is the most over-the-top Smeg collab since it teamed up with the fashion house of Dolce and Gabanna to make fridges and other kitchen appliances painted with everything from lemons to medieval battle scenes by Sicilian artists.
-The fridges are also quite reminiscent of an enormous version of this Dolce & Gabanna panetonne box that I found in my local deli the other day.
+The D&G fridges are actually quite reminiscent of this Dolce & Gabanna panetonne box that I found in my local deli the other day.

 As you can see from the gallery up top, Smeg has also made fridges to celebrate Mickey Mouse, Charlie Brown and the Fiat 500 – the latter costing nearly £10,000, which is about what an actual Fiat 500 would have cost you back in the day, once you factor in repairs.